A “First-Timer’s” survival guide.

 You will get the most of the conference if you do some preparation work in advance of the meeting.
-Spend some time thinking about the most important sessions and talks that you would like to see.
+Spend some time thinking about the most important sessions and talks that you would like to see (note the difference between “live” and “on-demand sessions”).
 The meeting programme is available online.
-You will be able to read all the abstracts and make your own itinerary with the online programme planner available by end of May 2019.
-It is far better to do this before you get to Gothenburg.
-Maximise the use of your time on site!
+You will be able to read all the abstracts and make your own itinerary with the online programme planner available by end of May 2020.
+It is far better to do this before the actual meeting.
+Maximise the use of your time during these days!

 Familiarise yourself with the colour coded session types: different types are designed for a different audience.
 Avoid being disappointed by a session that will be too basic or too specialised for your interests, despite an interesting title.

 2. Pace Yourself

 The meeting has a packed schedule.
 You will probably find something interesting and useful from 8.30 until 20.00 hrs each day – but we would not necessarily recommend to do so!
 You will get saturated pretty quickly and by Monday or Tuesday, your ability to absorb useful information will be severely diminished.
 Again, prioritise what is the most important to see live and what can be viewed on demand at a later stage.
 All sessions will be available online until 2 weeks after the conference, Educational Sessions and selected plenaries will then migrate to ESHG’s Youtube Channel.

 3. Parallel Events

 When you attend a session (educational or scientific), you might find that not all of the session is relevant or interesting to you, or you might have spotted a talk in another parallel session room that you’d like to see.
 It is completely easy to leave one online session and join another.
 Also note that al sessions are available as on-demand video until 2 weeks after the conference, Educational Sessions and selected plenaries will then migrate to ESHG’s Youtube Channel.